Stay up to date

 Pandemic Themed Attacks – Rise in Phishing and Ransomware

 It is amongst the emerging threats in healthcare, especially gaining momentum during 2020.
 There has been increased cybercrime activity across hospitals and healthcare sector during the coronavirus crisis.
 Cybercriminals have been cashing in using phishing and ransomware attacks on hospitals.
-At higher level, the main subjects exploited are:
+At a higher level, the main subjects exploited are:

 - Demand for good such as PPE, disinfectants, masks.